mitaroThanken/sdk-for-ink-web/GETTING-STARTED.md

 # Sample code description

 The sample application demonstrates ink rendering through the use of WILL SDK for ink (v3.0) using a JavaScript implementation.
-Moreover, it shows how the handling of ink data using the Universal Ink Model is realized.
+Moreover, it shows how the handling of ink data using the Universal Ink Model (UIM) is realized.

 WILL rendering provides two different kinds of rendering techniques: vector and raster rendering.
 Vector rendering is a technique that fills the stroke boundary of a path with solid color *(see Figure 1.1)* .